svenwlive/PyBrowser/README.md

 On Ubuntu, run `sudo apt install python3-pyqt5 python3-pyqt5.qtwebengine`

 When you have the dependencies installed, you can finally execute the main python script using `python3 PyBrowser.py` in the same folder as the python script.

+# Updating to a newer version of PyBrowser
+A new release.
+Want to update to it?
+Aight.

+First, download the new python script.
+Then, overwrite the old one.
+And voila, you have updated.
+This way all your bookmarks and settings should be preserved (if nothing goes wrong that is).